yelghali/prompt-based-tutorial-AKS/README.md

 - How do I specify which teams can edit resources on a namespace and which teams have read-only access in AKS?
 (For example, teams belonging to Azure AD Group 1)

-For Both Developers and Admins:

-- How do I use Azure AD workload identity for App authentication & authorization in AKS?

 ## Monitoring
 For Developers: